mattydevicce/pluto/u1-becoming-a-developer/d05-funky-lab/__lesson__/d03_repshw.md

 - REPS with functions on numbers, strings, arrays
 - REPS!!!

+### Setup

+Files: `index.html`, `reps.js`

 ## Round 0

 Write a function `lengths` that accepts a single parameter as an argument, namely an array of strings.
 The function should return an array of numbers where each number is the length of the corresponding string.
+By observing the input and output of a function we can mentally map what it does, and infer what the code within looks like.

 ```javascript
 var words = ["hello", "what", "is", "up", "dude"]